 The specific language required from NIGMS when crediting the grant is, “Research reported in this publication was supported by an Institutional Development Award (IDeA) from the National Institute of General Medical Sciences of the National Institutes of Health under grant number P20GM104416.”
 Please use this exact phrase.

 Brock Christensen, PhD

-associate professor of epidemiology, community and family medicine, and molecular and systems biology
+professor of epidemiology, community and family medicine, and molecular and systems biology

 Elizabeth Barry, PhD